TIO ALERT: The Klein Law Firm - GuruFocus.com

-NEW YORK, June 16, 2023 (GLOBE NEWSWIRE) -- The Klein Law Firm announces that a class action complaint has been filed on behalf of shareholders of Tingo Group, Inc. ( TIO) alleging that the Company violated federal securities laws.
+NEW YORK, June 20, 2023 /PRNewswire/ -- The Klein Law Firm announces that a class action complaint has been filed on behalf of shareholders of Tingo Group, Inc. (NASDAQ: TIO) alleging that the Company violated federal securities laws.

 Class Period: December 1, 2022 to June 6, 2023